-The MS in Global Infectious Disease (GLID) is an in-person course of study that provides a unique combination of training that brings together science, health, technology, modeling, social sciences, economics, and governance to support their careers.
-Our students learn about the many ways to approach global infectious disease problems, such as through life science research, mathematical modeling of outbreaks, epidemiology of pandemics, and diplomacy to advance health outcomes.
-Faculty come from diverse backgrounds in the sciences, medicine, health, and policy.
-Courses are scheduled during both day and evening hours, depending on the semester.
-Most students attend full-time (three semesters), but applicants interested in part-time options are encouraged to apply.
+The Master’s of Science in Global Infectious Disease is an in-person part-time or full-time course of study that provides a unique combination of training that brings together science, health, technology, modeling, social sciences, economics, and governance to support their careers.
+We encourage recent graduates as well as working professionals to apply— our students learn about the many ways to approach global infectious disease problems, such as through life science research, mathematical modeling of outbreaks, epidemiology of pandemics, and diplomacy to advance health outcomes.
+Our faculty come from diverse backgrounds in the sciences, medicine, health, and policy.
+Most courses are scheduled during the evening hours to accommodate working professional schedules.

 January 15, 2024